bassanilab/NewAnce/README.md

 ## Extend MaxQuant features

-The default NewAnce output file contain the features described above.
-MaxQuant msms.txt reasult files contain many very useful PSM features, which can be added to the NewAnce result files.
+The default NewAnce output files contain the features described above.
+MaxQuant msms.txt result files contain many very useful PSM features, which can be added to the NewAnce result files.
 This will create a new NewAnce result file with \_extend tag inserted at the end of the filename.

 Options for AddMaxQuantFeatures: